 I spent most of my working life at newspapers, both as an editor and writer.
 Working in journalism has been a way to satisfy my curiosity about life.
-Having just turned 70, I’m most curious about this aging process in all its complexities.
+Now in my early 70s, I’m most curious about this aging process in all its complexities.
 I’ve learned a lot through watching my parents face the challenges of aging: my father with memory loss and then a stroke; and my mother with severe memory loss and dementia.
 Their experiences have shown me the best and the worst—how I want to age and how I don’t.

 In my last paid job, I edited a newsletter aimed at seniors and wrote about a variety of practical issues, such as how to get on Medicare, the latest on knee surgery replacement and how to find the best retirement facility.
 But I want to write about what it feels like to get older—in terms of the day-to-day challenges—especially in a world that celebrates youth and vitality.
 My hope is that in sharing stories, we can better learn how to age well.